-Surface water samples were collected, analyzed and compared with Indian standard for drinking water 10500:2012, pH value was found to be 7.12 mg/l which indicate that surface water is alkaline in nature; TDS was found to be 246.0 mg/l to 744.
-Dissolve oxygen were found about 7.2 mg/l.
+Surface water samples were collected, analyzed and compared with Indian standard for drinking water 10500:2012, pH value was found to be 7.12 and 7.36 mg/l in Upstream and downstream respectively of Indrawati river which indicate that surface water is alkaline in nature; TDS was found to be 224 to 220 mg/l.
+Dissolve oxygen were found about 7.2 and 6.6 mg/l.
 It is seen that the physicochemical analysis of other parameters like chloride, calcium, magnesium, nitrate and fluoride were found within the desirable limit.
-The overall surface water quality of the available sources within the study area was found to be good physico-chemically with respect to all the parameters.
+The overall surface water quality of the available sources within the study area was found to be good physicochemically with respect to all the parameters.
 There is no organic load-observed in the sources monitored indicating no pollution load in the source.